liewteh/challenge-london-mini-guide/challenge-hotel-server/README.md

 Hint: use the `moment` library to make this easier.

-# Level 4 (Optional) - advanced validation
+# Level 4 (Optional, advanced) - advanced validation

 In this level, bookings should also be rejected if:

 - email address is not valid (hint: use a library to do this - [search here](https://www.npmjs.com/))
 - checkoutDate is not after checkinDate (hint: use the `moment` library to check this)

+# Level 5 (Optional, easy) - free-text search

+For this level your API must also allow a client to:

+Search for bookings which match a given search term.

+It should accept requests of the following format:

+`/bookings/search?term=jones`

+It should match if the term occurs in *any* of `email`, `firstName`, or `surname` fields.

-# Level 5 (Optional) - make your React app use your new server
+# Level 6 (Optional) - make your React app use your new server

 For this level, change your react hotel front-end to use your own back-end API that you have designed here in this challenge.
 Adjust it so that all the functionality works.